-- 7. CLUE holds details of investigations relating to fraud, bribery and corruption within the NHS The information is collected for the identification and analysis of suspects involved in acts of fraud bribery and corruption within the NHS. - 8.
-CLUE is administered by the CLUE implementation Leads. - 9.
-Information in CLUE could include: - a.
-For the source: name, address and contact details.
-Please note that a source may also be a witness or a subject. - b.
+- 7. CLUE holds details of investigations relating to fraud, bribery, and corruption within the NHS The information is collected for the identification and analysis of suspects involved in acts of fraud bribery and corruption within the NHS.

+- 8. CLUE is administered by the CLUE implementation Lead.

+- 9. Information in CLUE could include:

+- a.
+For the source: name, address, and contact details.
+Please note that a source may also be a witness or a subject.

+- b.
 For CLUE users: Name and business address and contact details.
-Please note that a CLUE user could also be a witness. - c.
+Please note that a CLUE user could also be a witness.

+- c.
 For the subject: Name, address, date of birth, contact details, nationality, NI number, passport number, racial or ethnic origin, NHS number, driving licence number, payroll number, details of professional body including registration number and sanctions, NHS employment details or any links to NHS including department where treatment is being received, details of any other occupation/employment, full description including height, hair style, length and colour, whether any facial hair, eye colour, body type, and if there are any distinguishing features marks or scars.
-Bank Details including mame, address and phone number, sort code and account number, Vehicle Details including make, model, colour, age and licence registration plate.
-Details of any commission or alleged commission of offences, Proceedings and outcomes relating to an actual or alleged offence, Details of credit history and other personal checks including links to UK companies and data held by other law enforcement agencies.
-Information collected through use of legislation available to the NHSCFA including information linked to surveillance, communications data and the Health Act. - d.
-For the witness: name, address, date of birth, contact details, employment information and previous criminal convictions. - 10.
-Special category data included in CLUE can include: - a. race; - b. ethnic origin; - c. politics; - d. religion; - e. trade union membership; - f. genetics; - g. health; - h. sex life; or - i. sexual orientation. - 11.
-The measures that have been implemented to protect the Personal Data are: - a.
-Access is restricted to approximately 340 members of staff within NHSCFA including the database administrators. - b.
-CLUE has a direct interconnection with SAS through the CLUE Application Programming Interface which is accessed through an API username and key.
-SAS has a built in feature which allows the system to collect information from a web service and natively import the data into SAS. - c.
-The IAO must comply with data protection requirements.
-Examples include: regularly reviewing the business requirement to use the personal data; ensuring that the data is not excessive, it is being used for the purpose intended; that there is a deleting and disposal policy; that the application is registered and the DPO is aware of its existence.
+Bank Details including mame, address and phone number, sort code and account number, Vehicle Details including make, model, colour, age, and licence registration plate.
+Details of any commission or alleged offence, Details of credit history and other personal checks including links to UK companies and data held by other law enforcement agencies.
+Information collected through use of legislation available to the NHSCFA including information linked to surveillance, communications data, and the Health Act.

+- d.
+For the witness: name, address, date of birth, contact details, employment information and previous criminal convictions.

+- 10. Special category data included in CLUE can include:

+- a. race;

+- b. ethnic origin;

+- c. politics;

+- d. religion;

+- e. trade union membership;

+- f. biometric data;

+- g. health;

+- h. sex life; or

+- i. sexual orientation.